emidot32/note-service/README.md

 2) Clone project `git clone https://github.com/emidot32/note-service.git`
 3) Run `docker-compose up --build` in target folder

-You can authenticate as user with username 'name' and password '123'.
+You can authenticate as user with username 'user' and password '123'.

 The service can be improved by:
 1) Adding Swagger for better documentation and comfortable API testing.